google/highway/README.md

 pass vector arguments in registers.
 If intending to use the AVX2 target together with half-width vectors (e.g. for `PromoteTo`), it is also important to compile with `/arch:AVX2`.
 This seems to be the only way to reliably generate VEX-encoded SSE instructions on MSVC.
-Sometimes MSVC generates VEX-encided SSE instructions, if they are mixed with AVX, but not always, see [DevCom-10618264](https://developercommunity.visualstudio.com/t/10618264) Otherwise, mixing VEX-encoded AVX2 instructions and non-VEX SSE may cause severe
+Sometimes MSVC generates VEX-encoded SSE instructions, if they are mixed with AVX, but not always, see [DevCom-10618264](https://developercommunity.visualstudio.com/t/10618264) Otherwise, mixing VEX-encoded AVX2 instructions and non-VEX SSE may cause severe